edwardmercado/Event-Drive-Email-Extractor-in-AWS/README.md

 # Email Extractor - An Event Driven Application
-This application extracts your emails from gmail and store it to an S3 Bucket.
+This application extracts your emails from gmail and store it as CSV to a AWS S3 Bucket.